 In the morning stop at Yandabo, a picturesque river village specializing in Pot-Making, where the peace treaty of the First Anglo-Burmese war signed on Feb.
 24, 1826.
-Explore the village stopping to some pot-making workshops to learn their unique production technique, and visit the school and the monastery.
+Explore the village stopping to some pot-making workshops to learn their unique production technique, and visit the monastery.
 Back to the ship for Lunch and sail all day

 DAY 11 : MANDALAY

 After breakfast, the client disembark at Gawein Jetty around 9:00 am.

 All meals &, Coffee/Tea/Water – Complimentary local beer throughout the cruise- a glass of wine at lunch and dinner- Sightseeing as described in the Itinerary – Ayravata Cruises English Speaking Guide (additional non-English speaking guide is provided if more than 8 cabins are booked by parties speaking the same language) - All Entrance Fees.